ezsystems/commerce-documentation/docs/developer_manual/catalog/catalog_cookbook/how_to_set_up_variants_from_external_source.md

 }
 ```

-    $this->extractVariants()
+!!! tip

-will extract the variant information from the dataMap and returns an array with a single element, that is an [SimpleVariantCharacteristics object](SimpleVariantCharacteristics_23560236.html) as shown in the [example above](#Howtosetupvariantsfromexternalsource-varChar).
+    `$this->extractVariants()` will extract the variant information from the dataMap and returns an array with a single element, that is an [SimpleVariantCharacteristics object](SimpleVariantCharacteristics_23560236.html) as shown in the [example above](#Howtosetupvariantsfromexternalsource-varChar).

 ### 3\.
 Fill VariantProductNode attribute $variantCharacteristics